NBISweden/aida-datahub-docs/docs/dsp/getting-started/vm-access.md

   User your.email@example.com
 ```

-(where `your.email@example.com` should be replaced by your actual e-mail used
+(where `your.email@example.com` should be replaced by your actual email used
 for DSP.)

 And OpenSSH also offers the `ProxyJump` feature to automatically use tunneling